lazcanogaston/html5bootcamp/README.md

 ### **Handling Advanced Developers**

-Developers that move faster than average can go ahead and complete as much exercises as wanted.
+Developers that move faster than average can go ahead and complete as much exercises as they want.

 → [index](#index)

 ### **Tools**

-1. At least, three different browsers installed on the developer machine.As Example:
+1. At least, three different browsers installed on the developer machine.
+As Example:

     *   Chrome
     *   Firefox